 In the mall under the Burj Khalifa, you will find food of every kind: burger joints, Italian food, Chinese food, BBQ, and also Arabic food.
 The places with the best reviews are PF Chang's, where you will find a fusion of different Asian cuisines, Texas Roadhouse, a rib and steak place, and the world-famous burger chain Shake Shack.

 If you want to make the most out of the city of Dubai, the best you can do is to take a guided tour around the city.
 This will help you, not only to better find your bearings but also to find all the hidden corners of the city and learn their story and local anecdotes, which you can find many in Dubai.).
 Here are the best options: Best Tours and Day Trips from Dubai.

 If on the other hand, you want to take your trip to the next level and live an authentic experience in the desert, you can go on a desert experience that includes incredible activities such as dune bashing, sandboarding, and a barbecue party underneath the stars.
-I have made a list of the best ones here: Al Maha Desert Resort Day Trips from Dubai.
+I have made a list of the best ones here: Desert safari from Dubai.